 Glyndebourne and the environment

-–Gus Christie, Executive Chairman
+Gus Christie, Executive Chairman

-- Made energy saving changes to the air conditioning system
+- Modification of the air conditioning system

 - Increased use of recycled paper